 Are you an SBO thinking of outsourcing HR?
 Here’s what you need to know.

-The most common options for outsourcing HR compliance are the following:
+A small company has several options to consider.
+The most common solutions for outsourcing HR compliance include the following:

-- HR tech: Software that serves as a centralized hub for everything HR-related.
-Automates reporting, provides compliance information and deadlines, and makes payroll easy
+In this case, the HR service provider manages the software that serves as a centralized hub for everything HR-related.
+The HR tech automates reporting, provides compliance information and deadlines, and makes payroll processing easy for a business.

-- HR service provider + tech: The same offerings as HR tech but with access to a compliance or HR team for expert advice
+With this option, a business enjoys the same offerings as HR tech and also gains access to a compliance or HR team for expert advice if/as needed.

 What are the benefits?